zglueck/workshop-demo/sections/2/concepts.md

 WorldWind provides a collection of components that interactively display 3D geographic information within a browser.
 WorldWind components are extensible.
 The API is defined primarily by interfaces, so components can be selectively replaced by alternative components.
 Concrete classes can also be replaced or extended.
 Extensibility is a fundamental objective of WorldWind.

-This figure illustrates Web WorldWind's overall architecture.
-Objects in orange are objects in the app domain.
-Items in grey represent objects work WorldWind performs behind the scenes to retrieve data from the network and draw what the user sees.
+This figure illustrates Web WorldWind's architecture.
+Objects in orange are in the app domain.
+Items in grey represent work WorldWind performs behind the scenes to retrieve data from the network and draw what the user sees.

 ![WorldWind Architecture Diagram](../../resources/images/architecture.svg)